wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 Let's also import this Configuration and OpenAIApi classes from openai.

-Let's create this special function I called it handler, but you can call it whatever you want, it's important, that we export default it, because Nextjs will look for this export.
+Let's create this special function I called it handler, but you can call it whatever you want, it's important, that we export default it, because Next.js will look for this export.

 Then inside, we can have a few checks, and base on different method we'll send different message to the user.
-The most important will be POST method where we'll need to write logic for creating a connection with our OpenAI Api.
+The most important will be POST method where we'll need to write logic for creating a connection with our OpenAI API.

-In order to do that, first we need to get api secret key.
+In order to do that, first we need to get API secret key.
 I will provide you with a documentation on that [here](https://beta.openai.com/docs/introduction).
 In short, you need to register for a free account, and generate a new secret key.
 We don't want ever to show ours secret keys, that's why we should always use _.env _.

 Let's create configuration, where we pass an object with this secret key, and then create a new instance of this OpenAIApi, and pass this configuration params.
 In try catch block, we can destructuring prompt out of req.body and create completion, where we need to pass an configuration object.
 You can read more about this configuration object by visiting a link, I provided above.
-Finally let's respond with status 200, and let's send our response.
+Finally, let's respond with status 200, and let's send our response.
 In case of any errors let's respond with status 500 and that error message.

 I think we finished, I know that there is a room for optimization, so feel free to do it.
 We successfully created chatbot application, so let's deploy this project now.
 I'll use Vercel for that, but you can use different provider.